This new scam involves a convincing sounding email claiming TV licensing owes you money – don’t fall for it.

 TV Licensing confirms that it would never email you saying you’re entitled to a refund or ask you to pay extra money.
 Also, it will almost always send emails from an address ending in ‘@tvlicensing.co.uk’, so look out for that.

 Never follow links from suspicious emails.
 You can always visit the official site directly or call the company if you’re sceptical.
 You’re not the only person who has been targeted.

 Action Fraud says that it has had thousands of people reporting TV Licensing scams.
 If you get a similar email in the future, you should report it to Action Fraud and then delete it from your inbox.

-If you believe scammers have been in touch with you, tell us about it by emailing email@example.com and, if you think you’ve been a victim of a scam, make sure you report it and visit our Consumer Rights advice for scams.
+If you believe scammers have been in touch with you, tell us about it in the comments and, if you think you’ve been a victim of a scam, make sure you report it and visit our Consumer Rights advice for scams.

 Have you been targeted in this scam?
 Did you lose any money?
 How do you avoid scams like this?